PERFECT CROP EXPECTED FOR HUCKLEBERRY FESTIVAL

 Photo by Curt Derbyshire

 The Huckleberry Festival is the biggest summer weekend at Castle Mountain and a great opportunity for everyone to make it out to the ski hill.
-Whether you’re a regular snow-slider looking to catch up with all your wintery friends, a berry lover hoping to gather a supply for your latest culinary creation, or just looking for a great way to spend what could be the last Saturday of the summer, Stewart says that Castle Mountain is the place for you on August 25th this year.
+Whether you’re a regular snow-slider looking to catch up with all your wintery friends, a berry lover hoping to gather a supply for your latest culinary creation, or just looking for a great way to spend what could be the last Saturday of the summer.

 “It’s a real family event, grandparents and kids.
 That’s the beauty of it.”